phil-smith-k/TaskStak/README.md

 task rm "test"                      # Remove test task
 ```

 **⚠️ Warning:** This action permanently deletes the task and cannot be undone.
-Use with caution.

 ### `stak` - Stage Tasks for Specific Days
 Stage tasks for future work on specific days using natural language or date formats.